thefelixmenan/cinemap/README.md

    ```bash
    git clone https://github.com/thefelixmenan/cinemap.git
    ```

 2. **Navigate to the project folder**:
    ```bash
    cd cinemap
    ```

 3. **Install dependencies (if applicable)**:
-   If the project uses Node.js and has a `package.json` file, install the dependencies with:
+   If the project uses Node.js and includes a `package.json` file, install the dependencies with:
    ```bash
    npm install
    ```

-4. **Start a local server**:
+4. **Run a local server**:
-   - If you have Live Server installed in VS Code, right-click on `index.html` (located in the `public` folder) and select **Open with Live Server**.
+   - If you use **Live Server** in VS Code, right-click on `index.html` and select **Open with Live Server**.
-   - Alternatively, you can run any available start script using:
+   - Alternatively, start a local server using:
      ```bash
      npm start
      ```

-5. **Open the application in a browser**:
+5. **Open the application in your browser**:
-   If no server setup is required, simply open `public/index.html` in your preferred web browser.
+   If no server setup is required, simply open `index.html` in your preferred web browser.

 ## Contributing
 Contributions are welcome!
-Feel free to submit a pull request or open an issue for suggestions.
+Feel free to submit a pull request or open an issue to suggest improvements or report bugs.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.